 This bill amends several sections of the Nebraska Revised Statutes to enhance compliance measures for political subdivisions regarding budget limits, property tax request authority, and annual audits.
-Key provisions include the requirement for governmental units to submit calculated restricted funds authority with their budget documents, and the Auditor of Public Accounts is tasked with notifying the State Treasurer of any noncompliance.
-If a governmental unit fails to comply, the State Treasurer will suspend the distribution of state aid for six months, with forfeited funds being redistributed to other recipients in the county or returned to the Highway Allocation Fund if no eligible recipient exists.
+Key provisions include the requirement for the Auditor of Public Accounts to prepare budget documents that calculate restricted funds authority for governmental units, which must be submitted alongside their budget documents.
+If a governmental unit is found noncompliant, the State Treasurer is mandated to suspend state aid distribution until compliance is achieved.
+The bill specifies that if compliance is not reached within six months, the suspended funds will be forfeited and redistributed to other eligible recipients in the county or returned to the Highway Allocation Fund.

 Final Reading: 13-522, 13-3407, 19-2907